dcs.pl - logo 30 years

 • Administrative fines imposed by authorities (e.g., Polish KNF):

-• Could be up to 1% of average daily global turnover of the institution, per day of ongoing breach, for up to 6 months.
+• Could be up to 1% of average daily global turnover of the institution, per day of continuing breach, for up to 6 months.

 • Alternatively, lump sum amounts consistent with national law.